Salim Mehajer: AVO breach while imprisoned

+2023 document forgery charges

+Mehajer faced additional fraud charges in mid-2023 in the NSW District Court, after he was accused of forging the signatures of his then-legal representative, Zali Burrows, and his sister.
+He denied doing this.
+Burrows stated in court that it wasn't her signature, as she was in court at the time it was allegedly signed.

 Disqualified from managing corporations, companies placed in administration

 In August 2016, the Australian Securities and Investments Commission banned Mehajer from managing any corporation for three years "as a means of protecting others from his incompetence".
 His failed companies owed more than one million dollars to the Australian Taxation Office.
 The Administrative Appeals Tribunal upheld a previous ban that was appealed by Mehajer, who also sought a suppression of the proceedings to remain out of the public eye.

 Civil suits, and bankruptcy

 Pursued for unpaid bill for staircase

 Mehajer had a marble staircase installed in his home.
 The company that installed it states they were not paid for their work.
 "The Greenacre company sued him and won, with NSW District Court Judge Judith Gibson in October ordering Mehajer to pay up to almost $1 million – the cost of the staircase and about $400,000 to cover Prime Marble's court costs."